Azure-Samples/Passwordless-Connections-for-Java-Apps/SpringBoot/README.md

-# Access Azure Database for PostgreSQL using Managed Identities for Spring Boot applications
+# Access Azure Database for PostgreSQL Flexible Server using Managed Identities for Spring Boot applications

-In this sample, you can learn how to configure a Spring Boot application to use Azure Database for PostgreSQL using Managed Identities.
+In this sample, you can learn how to configure a Spring Boot application to use Azure Database for PostgreSQL Flexible Server using Managed Identities.
 This sample includes the steps to deploy the application in:

 * Azure Spring Apps using JAR packaging
 * Azure App Service on Tomcat using WAR packaging